Does Makeup Expire?

-When you’re trying to figure out if your make up is good anymore, it can be confusing.
+Trying to figure out if your makeup has gone bad can be confusing.
 You go to the Internet to find an answer, and different websites are giving you different dates.

-The FDA does have some guidelines most manufacturers in the United States are printing an expiration date on the product.
-It looks like a jar with the lid open and inside of it with a number and M next to it.
-So 6M means are supposed to toss it six months after opening it.
+The FDA has guidelines.
+Many US companies are printing an expiration date on the product.
+The expiration date looks like a jar with the lid open and inside the jar is a number with an M next to it.
+So 6M means throw away the makeup six months after opening.

-A long time ago people thought mascara should be tossed instantly after 90 days.
-It’s now six months.
-I found some guides saying that you should only keep it for six months if you use it a few times a week.
-However, if you used the same mascara every single day, I don’t think it would last you six months.
+People still think they should toss mascara after 90 days.
+The actual recommendation is six months.
+I found guides saying you should only keep mascara for six months if you wear mascara a few times a week.
+However, if you use the same mascara every single day, the mascara would not last you six months.

-Automatically you should know if something needs to be tossed out.
-Go through your makeup and swatch it.
-If the colors changed, it is hard to blend, or the texture has changed, or it smells it’s expired.
-Expired makeup will usually look strange, and the scent will change.
+If the colors changed, is hard to blend, or the texture has changed, or smells the makeup expired.
+Expired makeup may look different and/or the scent will change.

-Since there are so many different versions of when something should be tossed on the Internet, it can make buying makeup a real pain.
-I got a Kat Von D Shadow and Light palette for Christmas 2 years ago.
-Now it said it expired after six months.
-I recently passed it onto my daughter there’s nothing wrong with that it still swatched okay and it doesn’t smell.
-Because I keep my hands, face, and brushes clean, I have no problem passing it on to her.
+I got Kat Von D Shadow and Light palette for Christmas 2 years ago.
+The packaging said the shadows expired after six months.
+I passed the pallette onto my daughter.
+The shadows swatched perfectly and did not have an odor.
+Because I keep my hands, face, and brushes clean, I was fine giving that pallette to her.

-I did not want to use it anymore.
-It looked brand new.
+I did not want to use the pallette anymore.
+The pallette still looked brand new.
 It was expensive.
 That is the problem with palettes many "expire" 6-12 months after you open it.
-When something costs $35-50 and has several if not a dozen pans of shadow most people just cannot use it up that fast.
-Many makeup expiration guides online put shadows at two years.
+When something costs $35-50 and has several if not a dozen pans of shadow most people just cannot use eye shadow up that fast.
+Many makeup expiration guides put shadows at two years.
 The same goes for blushes and powders.

-I have some bronzer from Wet N Wild that has a date of expiration of the sunscreen in the bronzer, and it’s not until next year, so since the bronzer still looks good and does not smell I have no reason to throw the bronzer away.
+My bronzer from Wet N Wild has a date of expiration for the sunscreen in the bronzer next year.
+Since the bronzer still looks good and does not smell I have no reason to throw the bronzer away.

-You shouldn’t pass on makeup if you don’t know how long it’s been sitting in your makeup collection.
-Sometimes we find a single eyeshadow shadow, mascara, or a lipstick we just opened and never used.
-Sometimes we swatch and forget it, and you see it later on and don’t know what to do about it.
-It sucks to throw that stuff away but honestly if you cannot recall when you bought it toss it.
+You shouldn’t pass on makeup if you don’t know how long the makeup has been sitting in your makeup collection.
+Sometimes we find a single eyeshadow shadow, mascara, or a lipstick we opened and never used.
+If you cannot recall when you bought something I would toss the makeup out.

-I hope this was helpful.
-What have you held onto for way too long?
-I had makeup from when I sold Avon in the early 2000's.
-Yikes.
+I hope this helped.
+What is your oldest makeup item?
+I found makeup from when I sold Avon in the early 2000's.